Supuhstar/Supuhstar.com/Learn/Pluality-from-a-medical-perspective.md

 - **Plurality** – A state of existence where there is more than 1 person sharing the same body/head.
 - **Headmate** – A person who exists sharing their head with at least 1 other person.
 The other is also called a headmate.
 - **System** – A form of plurality where the headmates tend towards specialties in how to manage the body's life.
+- **Singlet** – The typical state of existence, when there's only one person in a body/head.
 - **Dissociation** – When one's mental state is momentarily removed from that which is external to one's body.
 - **Dissociative** – Something is considered to be dissociative when it exists due to dissociation
 - **Integration** – The state of having recovered from a severe chronic mental disorder which had once caused the brain to be strongly compartmentalized.
 An integrated brain is typical in that it is not strongly compartmentalized.
 - **Fusion** – When 2 or more headmates become 1.
 The resulting fusion often has their own distinct identity, but not always.
-- **PTSD* – Post-Traumatic Stress Disorder – This disorder involves moments where the subject is struck with flashbacks or similar dissociative episodes regarding the trauma which caused the PTSD, but otherwise can live a non-disordered life.
+- **PTSD** – Post-Traumatic Stress Disorder – This disorder involves moments where the subject is struck with flashbacks or similar dissociative episodes regarding the trauma which caused the PTSD, but otherwise can live a non-disordered life.
 - **CPTSD** – Complex PTSD – A form of PTSD where the subject's whole life is affected by disorders caused by the trauma which introduced the CPTSD.